osefatul/fullstack-mern-socialmedia/react-social/README.md

 - Online Users have been set using getUsers socket.io
 - we sent our online users array over to ChatOnline component in order to render them.

+# PART 3)

+## REAL TIME Notifications

+- As we put our notifications icons on the top bar- then we will use socket.io in the App.js thats where all the pages from.
+- We moved our socked connection from client side moved from messenger to APP and passed socket to messenger from there.
+- Now user is connected to the socket when they open an App not like user would be connected when users visited messenger page only.